Pink Whitney & Sprite Recipe: Easy 2 Ingredient Cocktail!

 Storage and Serving Tips

-• Garnishes are completely optional for this drink, but if you want to add something use a slice of lemon or a fresh raspberry or strawberry.
+• Garnishes are completely optional for this drink, but if you want to add something use lemon slices (or lime), fresh mint leaves, fresh raspberries or strawberry slices.
+For extra sweetness, add a sugar rim to the glass.
 A fun straw is also a nice touch!

 Final Thoughts

-It doesn’t get much easier than 2 ingredient cocktails, and that’s one of many reasons I love this Pink Whitney and Sprite recipe.
-Throw it together in minutes for a simple drink that’s delicious and perfect for entertaining.
+It doesn’t get much easier than 2 ingredient drinks, and that’s one of many reasons I love this Pink Whitney and Sprite cocktail recipe.
+Throw it together in minutes for effortless sipping with a delightful blend of flavors!

 No matter when you enjoy it, this drink is refreshing, sweet, not overly strong, and easy to enjoy.
 You can also try it out with different sodas to find your favorite combination, or offer a variety of different cans for guests to make their own!

-pink whitney and sprite recipe dinners done quick featured image
+pink whitney and sprite cocktail recipe dinners done quick featured image

 Pink Whitney and Sprite Recipe